Lorene Zarou-Zouzounis: Biography

+Prizes and awards

 Placed finalist for two poems entered in the 2011 Indie Writing Contest-- (Author Solutions, Inc., the San Francisco Writers Conference, and San Francisco University Partner for this contest.)

 Contributing author with 2 poems- Winner of the PEN Oakland Literary Award.
 The Poetry of Arab Women: A Contemporary Anthology; editor Nathalie Handal, Interlink.

 Contributing author - Winner of the 2010 ALA Best Books for Young Adults award.
 The Space Between our Footsteps, selected by Naomi Shihab Nye, Simon & Schuster.